guillermoandrae/quite-black/.github/CONTRIBUTING.md

 Submit via [GitHub Issues](https://github.com/guillermoandrae/quite-black/issues).

 ## Submitting Quotes
-Quotes from black leaders are welcome, so long as they adhere to this project's code of conduct and contain no profanity.
+Quotes from black leaders are welcome, so long as they adhere to this project's code of conduct and contain no profanity or otherwise vulgar language.